prasannako/CS6350_ML_PROJECT/README.md

 cd bingo
 git checkout smc

 -> copy the script smc_script.py to bingo and run the script
+-> Note: Download the data and paste the folder in the directory from which the code runs